OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

     </div>
     ```

 8. Press **F5** to debug your app!
 First sign in, then explore the navbar **Group Management** link.
 Search for groups by complete or incomplete name or email.
-Try typing *a* and hitting the search button.
-Then click on a group to expand its group memberships.
+Try typing *a* and pressing the search button.
+Then click a group to expand its group memberships.
 You should see something like this:

     ![](images/GroupMembership.JPG)